What is Oxfam, what do we do, and how do we do it? Here’s the information you need.

-We provide local partners grants for their anti-poverty programs and work with them to build alliances, networks, and effective organizations that will eventually be self-sufficient.
+We provide grants to local organizations for their anti-poverty programs and work with them to build alliances, networks, and effective organizations that will eventually be self-sufficient.
 Most importantly, we work with our partners to learn; what they teach us about the best solutions to poverty is just as valuable as the funding and collaboration we provide them.

-4: We believe that fighting poverty is about fighting injustice.
+4: We believe that ending poverty and injustice is about fighting inequality and bringing people together.

-Poverty often arises from the violation of people’s basic rights.
 When someone is denied the right to own land, the right to education, access to basic services like clean water, a fair price for the crops they grow, or a fair wage for the work they do, the result is poverty.
-Fighting injustice is an essential means to ending poverty.
+Fighting inequality is an essential means to ending poverty and injustice.

 5: The projects we fund are community driven.